 Do you have any questions about the False Claims Act, Tax Fraud or Qui Tam?
 Call us today for a free case evaluation.
 We are available 24 hours a day/7 days a week to discuss your personal matter at 561-655-1777 or toll-free at 866-522-6842.

 Qui Tam Legal Resources and References:

-About The LaBovick Law Group Qui Tam Division:
+About the Civil Justice Prosecutors at LaBovick Law Group — Qui Tam Division:

 The LaBovick Law Group has been representing the government since the day it’s founders, Esther and Brian LaBovick graduated law school at the University of Miami.
 Mr. LaBovick worked as an honor graduate in the United States Department of Justice (USDOJ).
 Mrs. Esther LaBovick worked as a government prosecutor under Janet Reno.
 Both of them feel strongly about protecting our government from fraud!

 The LaBovick Law group has been investigating and filing whistleblower/qui tam lawsuits under the False Claims Act since 1996.
 They have worked on large healthcare fraud, road construction fraud, miss use of educational funds, SEC/securities fraud and have a special concentration in large fraud against the IRS.

 For a free, confidential consultation and frank discussion about your whistleblower case, call us now at 866-LABOVICK (866-522-6842).